sidney-eliot/sidney-eliot/README.md

 - 👋 Hi, I’m Sidney/ Epicrex
 - 💚 I’m a 3d artist, programmer and am also interested in digital 2d art as well as game design
-- 🧰 The software I use are: Blender, Substance Painter, Marmoset Toolbag, Clip Studio Piant, Unreal Engine and ZBrush
+- 🧰 The software I use are: Blender, Substance Painter, Marmoset Toolbag, Clip Studio Paint, Unreal Engine and ZBrush
 - ⌨️ The programming languages I use are: C#, Python, Java and C++
 - 💞 I currently don't have any time to collaberate on projects
 - 📫 You can reach me through discord: Epicrex#6711